Implementing

 curl http://localhost:8080/concerts

 Congratulations! 🎉 You’ve successfully implemented your first Goa service.
-Now it’s time for the exciting part - seeing your API in action!
-Head over to Running where we’ll explore different ways to interact with your service and watch it handle real HTTP requests.
+The service now handles all CRUD operations with proper validation, error handling, and HTTP status codes.
+Head over to Running where we’ll explore different ways to interact with your service and test all the endpoints!